-Are there better first-person shooters than Call of Duties?
-Definitely.
-But some Call of Duty Mac games still have a spot among the finest FPS games for Mac.
+Are there better first-person shooters than Call of Duty games?
+Probably.
+Nowadays, when gamers talk about first-person shooters, they usually talk about Fortnite or PUBG.
+But Call of Duty Mac games remain some of the finest FPS games for Mac.

 Call of Duty Modern Warfare 3